 We look at some common weight loss procedures, how they work and who should consider them, as well as life after weight loss surgery.

 If you need to lose weight, lifestyle changes like exercise and diet should always be the first option (and if you need some tips, be sure to check out some of our great be.magazine content).

-Even then, people considering surgery should think carefully about the risks of obesity as opposed to the chance of success and possible side effects of surgery.
+Even then, those considering surgery should think carefully about the risks of obesity as opposed to the chance of success and possible side effects of surgery.

 Ultimately, you need to consult with your doctor about whether weight loss surgery is suitable for you.
 They will take into account your BMI, your efforts to lose weight by other means, and your ability to perform daily tasks.

-Common weight loss procedures and how they work
+Common weight loss surgeries and how they work

 There are three common types of weight loss procedures; lap band, gastric bypass and gastric sleeve surgery.